How to Put iPhone in DFU Mode

 Difference Between DFU and Recovery Mode

-In order to understand DFU Mode better, it probably is important to understand how it defers from Recovery mode.
+In order to understand DFU Mode better, it is important to understand how it defers from Recovery mode.
+The difference is actually all about the iBoot state of the iPhone.

-Both modes are pre different boot states in Apple mobile devices and they precede loading/booting of the iPod or the iPhone.
+Both modes are pre-boot states in Apple mobile devices and they either bypass or use the iBoot state.

-Recovery mode, on the other hand, is the state in the iPhone when software like ROM, has loaded.
+Recovery mode, on the other hand, is the state in the iPhone when software iBoot has loaded, and firmware can only be modified by an upgrade and not a downgrade.

 From the above explanation, it is safe to assume that iBoot mode sits between DFU mode and Recovery mode.

 What is iBoot?

 iPhone iBoot (boot loader) is a nifty little bootrom software embedded in the iPhone that first boots, and then allows the general IOS to boot off the iPhone hardware.
 It is a little like the ROM BIOS which starts up, checks and assesses all hardware components in the personal computer before handing over authority to the main operating system.

 The two modes states mentioned above are popular because they are very important pre-IOS installation states.

 If ever you are to change your iPhone Operating System (IOS) by upgrading, ‘repairing’, or downgrading it, you will definitely have to choose the appropriate of the two states.

 For example, ‘repairing’ or upgrading the normal IOS from Apple will necessitate that you have your iDevice in Recovery mode.
 The assumption here is that you care less about changing the device baseband.

 If however, you intend to downgrade your iDevice to an earlier IOS version or even modifying its baseband, you definitely will have to go the DFU mode.

 As mentioned above, a device in Recovery mode has already gone beyond the initial boot process (iBoot bootloader) and, therefore, hard to manipulate.

 How to Enter iPhone DFU Mode

 In order to bypass the iBoot restrictions and install effect desired modifications, it is best to put your iPod or iPhone in DFU mode.

 - Press and hold the power/sleep button for about five seconds till it shows Slide to power off.

-- Go ahead and slide to power it off.
+- Go ahead and slide to power off.